A greedy non-intrusive reduced order model for shallow water equations: RBF-POD reduced order model formulation

 \subsection{RBF approximation of the reduced coefficients}

-In this work, the temporal dynamics of the governing system of equations is approximated using multidimensional RBF interpolation over the set of projected high-fidelity snapshots.
-For simplicity, it is assumed that the time evolution of the projected reduced snapshots $\bz$ can be represented as a semi-discrete dynamical system,
+In this work, the temporal dynamics of the governing system of equations is approximated using RBF interpolation over the set of projection coefficients of the high-fidelity snapshots.
+For simplicity, it is assumed that the time evolution of the coefficients $\bz$ can be represented as a semi-discrete dynamical system,

 where all the information about the temporal dynamics including the SUPG stabilization and other nonlinear terms are embedded in $\vec f(\bz,t)$.
 Introducing a first-order time discretization, the reduced solution at time level $n+1$ can be obtained by